Weekend Update: Non-cast members who guest anchored

 Several people who have never been SNL cast members appeared as Weekend Update guest anchors (or co-anchors).
-Almost all these occurrences took place in 1984, during seasons 9 and 10, when a rotating series of Weekend Update guest hosts were employed.
-As well, actor Mark King (as "Dr. Jonathan Lear") made a lone co-anchor appearance during season 6, in 1981.
+All but one of these occurrences took place in 1984, during seasons 9 and 10, when a rotating series of Weekend Update guest hosts were employed.
+The only exception took place in 1981, when actor Mark King (as "Dr. Jonathan Lear") made a single co-anchoring appearance during season 6.